Glossary

 A knowledge base is composed of one or more content sources, and can be searched for similarity.
 Agents can also be triggered when content is added or updated in a knowledge base.

 Adding a content source to a knowledge base is instantaneous regardless of the amount of content in the content source.
 The same content source can be associated with multiple knowledge bases at the same time, allowing for different knowledge bases for different purposes with overlapping content without needing to duplicate import of the overlapping content.
+See Knowledge Bases for details.

 LLM (Large Language Model)

 Large Language Models are AI models that have been trained on a wide variety of information such that given an input, they will generate output that correspondingly answers questions, summarizes information, or creates new content.
 In addition to text input and output, some models are also capable of receiving and producing content in image, audio or video format.
+See Agent Steps → Prompt Call for how LLMs are configured in agent workflows.

 MCP (Model Context Protocol)

 The Model Context Protocol is an open standard and open-source framework introduced by Anthropic in November 2024 to standardize the way artificial intelligence systems like large language models integrate and share data with external tools, systems, and data sources.
+Seclai exposes an MCP server that AI coding assistants can use to manage agents, knowledge bases, memory banks, and more.
+See MCP Server for setup instructions.

 Organization

 Organizations allow agents, content sources and knowledge bases to be shared, managed, and used by a set of team members who can be added and removed from the organization by members with administrative rights.
+See Organizations for details.

 Prompt Call